 Taste: Creamy Vanilla then Honey.
 Caramel.
 Black Pepper and dry Oak.
 A touch of Malt and Barley Sugar before subtle Smoke, like the dying gasps of a smouldering coal fire, crosses the palate without ever assaulting it.

-Value for Money: It seems like it would have been very easy for Grants to make Aerstone a No Age Statement whisky.
+Thoughts: It seems like it would have been very easy for Grant’s to make Aerstone a No Age Statement whisky.
 Indeed, many other distillers who were aiming to market a product based on a particular flavour profile would likely have taken that route.
 It is commendable then, that despite their low cost, each Aerstone dram carries a reliable 10 year age statement.
 Of course, it helps that they happen to be tasty little drams too.

 At the time of writing, Aerstone is exclusive to Tesco supermarkets in the UK, though I can’t see that remaining the case forever.
 At present however, each expression is on special offer, with a third off the original price.

 Both drams are enjoyable, though I feel the Land Cask benefits from that touch of peat, giving it a little extra layer of complexity.
 Indeed, I would possibly have liked to see the coastal influence in the Sea Cask dialled up a notch to better highlight the differences.
-Nit-picking aside though, both Aerstone drams are quietly satisfying every-day sippers and it rather feels like this brand has all the required potential to set a new benchmark in the budget single malt category.
+Nit-picking aside though, both Aerstone drams are quietly satisfying, every-day sippers.

 For more on Aerstone, click here.